Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 - Define functions to:
     - Split the data to explore on the training data set
     - Run univariate, bivariate, and multivariate visulaizations for how features interact with each other and the target, logerror
-    - Use clustering to further determine features driving logerror and engineer new features as discovered
+    - Use clustering to further determine features driving log error and engineer new features as discovered
 - All functions to explore the data are included in [explore.py](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/explore.py)

 #### 4. Model/Evaluate
 - Goal: develop a model that performs better than the baseline
 - Develop a baseline model and linear regression model without controlling for counties
-- Iterate Process for each of the three counties
+- Iterate process for each of the three counties
 - Evaluate if the individualized county models performed better than the all counties model
 - Summarize performance, interpret, and document results
 - Define functions to: